despoinavdl/AdvancedDatabasesNTUA23/README.md

 ```bash
 ./start_vm.sh
 ```
-from the master node to start all services.
+from the master node to start all services

 Upload data to /data in HDFS
 ```bash